 As you can probably tell by their name, Big Daddy Love is no gentle string quartet.
 Their music has been described as “a blend of rock, bluegrass, southern soul, and psychedelic jams.”
 One reviewer characterized them as “a band with teeth” (fortunately in both a literal and metaphorical sense).
-Identifying a single genre for Big Daddy Love is nearly impossible; all five members are comfortable playing almost any type of American music.
+Identifying a single genre for Big Daddy Love is nearly impossible; all four members are comfortable playing almost any type of American music.
 Collaboratively, the band produces a unique sound that they have long referred to as “Appalachian Rock.”

 Big Daddy Love (BDL to many fans) has released four CDs, most recently Live at Ziggy’s and This Time Around.
 One reviewer wrote, “Big Daddy Love is a force.
 The festival scene has been eating them up.
 If you haven’t been able to check them out yet, then you are missing out.
 It’s a foot-stomping good time at every single show, and they are the nicest guys I have met in music.”